WeakTr: Exploring Plain Vision Transformer for Weakly-supervised Semantic Segmentation: Method

+\name~includes two phases, end-to-end CAM generation, and online retraining.
 In this section, we first introduce the end-to-end CAM generation phase of the WeakTr framework, which comprises a plain ViT backbone and an adaptive attention fusion module for generating fine CAM end-to-end.
-We then discuss the online retraining phase of the WeakTr framework, which also employs the plain ViT backbone and a gradient clipping decoder.
+We then discuss the online retraining phase of the WeakTr framework, which also employs the plain ViT backbone and a gradient clipping decoder that enables direct retraining without CAM refinement.